 APP10: Quality of personal information

-SNPHN takes reasonable steps to make sure that the personal information it collects, uses or discloses is accurate, complete and up-to-date.
+SNHN takes reasonable steps to make sure that the personal information it collects, uses or discloses is accurate, complete and up to date.

 APP11: Security of personal information

-All personal information held by SNPHN will be:
+All personal information held by SNHN will be:

 - if in paper form, received and stored in a secure, lockable location,